jacobrosenthal/AgentTracker/README.md

 http://skynet.im

 ##Use
-Edit the file for your uuid and token to skynet in the index.js and hm-skynet.js.
+Edit index.js and hm-skynet.js for your UUID and TOKEN.
 Load up the app.

 HR En will attempt to detect your ble heartrate reader like: http://www.amazon.com/Wahoo-TICKR-Monitor-iPhone-Android/dp/B00INQVYZ8